mantidproject/mantid/Code/Mantid/docs/source/algorithms/SaveOpenGenieAscii-v1.rst

 Description
 -----------

-This algorithm outputs the data in ASCII, it takes a focused workspaces which would generate an OpenGenie ascii file with data saved inside.
+This algorithm outputs the data in ASCII file, it takes a focused workspaces which would generate an OpenGenie ASCII file with data saved inside.
 The algorithms will write out for every spectra, the x, y and e axis.
-It also imports all the logs available in the workspace and the variables are then written sorted by alphabetical order which matches the format of OpenGenie ascii file.
+The x, y, e axis are sorted by alphabetical order in the file, which matches the format of OpenGenie ASCII file.

 Usage
 -----